Minjung: Normalization Treaty protest

-In the 1960s, Park Chung-hee saw normalization of relations with Japan as a way to gain start-up capital for industrial development.
+In the 1960s, Park Chung Hee saw normalization of relations with Japan as a way to gain start-up capital for industrial development.
 Mass demonstrations ensued against the signing of the normalization treaty.
 Demonstrators were met with military force in 1964, but in 1965, the treaty was ratified.

 Importance of the church

-Following the model of Liberation Theology established in the Latin American states, the Korean Catholic church became a haven for those opposing Park Chung-hee's policies.
+Following the model of Liberation Theology established in the Latin American states, the Korean Catholic church became a haven for those opposing Park Chung Hee's policies.
 This was largely due to governmental agencies', particularly the KCIA, reluctance to use military force against the church.
-The issues of democratization and evangelism were conflate, and some church leaders went so far as to lead protests against the authoritarian regime.
+The issues of democratization and evangelism were conflated, and some church leaders went so far as to lead protests against the authoritarian regime.
 The Minjung movement utilized theological arguments to support and legitimize the move towards a more democratic state.
 The model of Liberation Theology was viable in Korea due to the relatively high percentage of Koreans who practiced Christianity.
 (In 2005, approximately 1/3 of the Korean population claimed to be practicing Christians).
 The church provided a unique haven for anti-authoritarian dissent to develop.